kashansunday/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks."

 In more detail, this quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure bugs.
 It's better to write good quality code initially and then refine it based on actual performance measurements rather than speculative assumptions about where performance might be improved.

+# 2024-03-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance robustness and evolvability."

+In essence, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more important to ensure code correctness and understand its purpose before attempting to improve its performance.
+This principle encourages a balance between efficiency and code quality, advocating for optimizations based on data-driven decisions rather than speculative assumptions.